chef-boneyard/chef-web-docs-2016/includes_ctl_private_chef/includes_ctl_private_chef_stop.rst

 ..
 This file describes a command or a sub-command for Private Chef, an early version of the Chef Server.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``stop`` subcommand is used to stop all services enabled on |chef server oec|.
+The ``stop`` subcommand is used to stop services enabled on |chef server oec|.
 This command can also be run for an individual service by specifying the name of the service in the command.

 This subcommand has the following syntax: